VilteBaltra/genetic-architecture-of-brain-age-gap/plots/README.md

 ## Plotting scripts

-This folder contains scripts used to generate the figures underlying the manuscript.
+This folder contains scripts used to generate key figures for the manuscript.
 Scripts are written in **R**, **Python**, and **shell**, and generally assume that all upstream analyses (GWAS, MR, PGS, genetic correlations, etc.) have already been run and that cleaned result tables are available.

 ---